Wind wave model: Coupled models

 Wind waves also act to modify atmospheric properties through frictional drag of near-surface winds and heat fluxes.
 Two-way coupled models allow the wave activity to feed back upon the atmosphere.
 The European Centre for Medium-Range Weather Forecasts (ECMWF) coupled atmosphere-wave forecast system described below facilitates this through exchange of the Charnock parameter which controls the sea surface roughness.
 This allows the atmosphere to respond to changes in the surface roughness as the wind sea builds up or decays.

 Examples

 WAVEWATCH

-The operational wave forecasting systems at NOAA are based on the WAVEWATCH III (R) model.
+The operational wave forecasting systems at NOAA are based on the WAVEWATCH III model.
 This system has a global domain of approximately 50 km resolution, with nested regional domains for the northern hemisphere oceanic basins at approximately 18 km and approximately 7 km resolution.
 Physics includes wave field refraction, nonlinear resonant interactions, sub-grid representations of unresolved islands, and dynamically updated ice coverage.
 Wind data is provided from the GDAS data assimilation system for the GFS weather model.
 Up to 2008, the model was limited to regions outside the surf zone where the waves are not strongly impacted by shallow depths.

 The model can incorporate the effects of currents on waves from its early design by Hendrik Tolman in the 1990s, and is now extended for near shore applications.